loomnetwork/transfer-gateway-example/README.md

 #### Troubleshooting

-If you stop the example and start it up again you may encounter a MetaMask error like this:
+* If you stop the example and start it up again you may encounter a MetaMask error like this:
 > "rpc error with payload {…nonce. account has nonce of: 0 tx has nonce of: 5"

-This happens because MetaMask keeps track of the last nonce that was used to send a transaction with a particular account, and when all the chains are reset the nonce needs to be reset back to zero.
+> This happens because MetaMask keeps track of the last nonce that was used to send a transaction with
+> a particular account, and when all the chains are reset the nonce needs to be reset back to zero.
-You can force MetaMask to reset the nonce by [reseting the imported account](https://consensys.zendesk.com/hc/en-us/articles/360004177531-Resetting-an-Account-New-UI-).
+> You can force MetaMask to reset the nonce by [reseting the imported account](https://consensys.zendesk.com/hc/en-us/articles/360004177531-Resetting-an-Account-New-UI-).

+* Restart the entire service can help to clean cache also `./transfer_gateway restart`, after restart you should clean MetaMask cache.

+* Sometimes when run `./transfer_gateway start` and a message like `Ganache port 8545 is already in use` appears it's because the service `ganache` is running (obvious), however if you never ran `./transfer_gateway start` then it's because another agent started `ganache` and this example starts it self `ganache` version.

+* In order to `stop all` services (used by cards-gateway-example) you should run `./transfer_gateway stop`, however if services like `ganache` or `webpack` didn't halt then you need to stop then by the process id or `pid`.

 ## Example "in a nutshell"